-LOCAL LAW AMENDING CHAPTER 223 OF THE CODE OF THE CITY OF BEACON
+LOCAL LAW AMENDING CHAPTERS 223 AND 210 OF THE CODE OF THE CITY OF BEACON

-A LOCAL LAW to amend Chapter 223 of the Code of the City of Beacon regarding the Schedule of Regulations and associated amendments.
+A LOCAL LAW to amend Chapters 223 and 210 of the Code of the City of Beacon concerning the City's Schedule of Regulations and associated amendments regarding permitted uses in the City of Beacon.

 Section 1.
-Chapter 223 of the City Code, Article II, §223-2, entitled "Establishment of Districts" is hereby amended as follows:
+Chapter 223 of the Code of the City of Beacon, Article II, Section 2, entitled "Establishment of Districts" is hereby amended as follows: